An image of an eviction notice being put on a door.

 Section 21 notice

-A section 21 notice, also known as a ‘no-fault’ notice, is one that is served if a landlord wants to serve their tenant notice at the end of a fixed term contract, or on a rolling periodic tenancy.
-As a landlord, you do not have to give your tenants a reason as to why you want the property back, but do need to provide them with at least 2 month’s notice.
+A section 21 notice, also known as a ‘no-fault’ notice, is one that is served if a landlord wants to serve their tenant notice at the end of a fixed-term contract, or on a rolling periodic tenancy.
+As a landlord, you do not have to give your tenants a reason as to why you want the property back, but do need to provide them with at least 2 months’ notice.
+You cannot use a Section 21 notice until you’ve sorted the unprotected deposit.

 Section 8 notice